 1) Sales enablement empowers your sales team

-Even your best sales team member will face rejection, it is an inevitable facet of the role.
-But by empowering your team with the ability to take action, foster an optimistic attitude and to be proactive in their role you are able to take your best sales team and make them better.
+Even your best sales team member will inevitably face rejection.
+But by empowering your team with the ability to take business winning action quickly and streamline laborious processes, you foster an optimistic attitude and empower your sales reps to be proactive in their role.
+You are able to take your best sales team and make them better.

 By providing your sales team members with the systems, processes and knowledge they need to really engage with a prospect you can allow them to be much more efficient within their role.